stclib/STC/docs/cmap_api.md

 Default values are given above for args not specified. `X` is a type tag name and will affect the names of all cmap types and methods.
 E.g. declaring `using_cmap(my, int);`, `X` should be replaced by `my` in all of the following documentation.

+`c_default_hash` requires Key to be 16-bit aligned, and size to be a multiple of 16.
+There is also a `c_default_hash32` which is slightly faster.

 `using_cmap_strkey()` and `using_cmap_strval()` are special macros defined by `using_cmap()`.
 The macro `using_cmap_str()` is a shorthand for